Truth Telling in a World of Lies-

 Runners are not the only ones faced with that choice.

 At some point in the Christian life, every follower of Jesus hits a spiritual wall: a dark and ugly fork in the road where the walk of faith simply feels too hard and not worth pursuing.
-Deep down inside they don’t know if they can or even want to keep going.
+Deep down inside the Christian doesn’t know if they can or even want to keep going.

 No Christian wants to admit they’ve hit the wall but everyone does at some point.

-Hitting the spiritual wall can come as a result of deep grief or profound personal loss.
-Sometimes it comes after a long period of remaining faithful in the face of what feels like endless disappointment.
-Mistreatment by other Christians can cause even the most mature believer to hit the wall.
-Other times, it’s a result of relentless attacks from the enemy.
-It can happen because of lack of attention to our spiritual life.
-Sometimes it’s a result of chronic overwork or discouragement.
+Hitting the spiritual wall can come as a result of deep grief or profound personal loss (Ruth 1:1-21).
+Sometimes it comes after a long period of remaining faithful in the face of what feels like endless disappointment (Proverbs 13:12).
+Being mistreated, marginalized or treated rudely by other Christians can cause even the most mature believer to hit the wall (Matthew 7:12, Ephesians 4:32, John 13:34-35).
+Other times, hitting the wall comes about as a result of relentless attacks from the enemy (Luke 22:31-33, Ephesians 6:10-17).
+A lack of attention to our spiritual life will make us susceptible to profound discouragement and even drifting off (Hebrews 2:1, 2nd Peter 1:3-10).
+Hitting a wall can also be a result of chronic overwork and a lack of rest (Exodus 20:11, Isaiah 30:15).

 The causes matter, but not nearly as much as our response.

 There are two common responses to hitting the wall.
 The first is to get angry and run as far from God as possible.
 This reaction is born out of the belief that God could have and should have prevented whatever circumstances led to our confusion and misery.
 This all-too common reaction makes sense on a human level.
-However, it inevitably leads to spiritual disaster and is exactly what the enemy of our souls wants us to do.
+However, it inevitably leads to spiritual disaster and is exactly the reaction the enemy of our souls wants us to have (1st Peter 5:8).

 Once we talk things out with God, it is time for an evaluation of our life and attitudes.
 We need to ask ourselves some hard questions: